Parveen Shakir: Legacy

-Parveen Shakir's poetry was well-received, and after her untimely death she is now considered one of the best and "most prominent" modern poets Urdu language has ever produced.
+Shakir's poetry was well-received, and after her untimely death she is now considered one of the best and "most prominent" modern poets Urdu language has ever produced.
 Hailed as a "great poetess," her poetry has drawn comparisons to that of Iranian poet Forough Farrokhzad, and she is considered among the breed of writers "regarded as pioneers in defying tradition by expressing the 'female experience' in Urdu poetry."

 Her poems were unique in the sense that they exposed and even encouraged freedom of expression among women.
 She did not shy away from taboo themes; instead, she claimed them and used them to create provocative poems that challenge the dependency of women on men.
 As influenced by her experience with Pakistani tradition, literary analysts suggest she tried to use her poems to offer a refuge for women fighting misogyny, specifically in South Asian culture.

 Her first and most well-known work, Khushbu, was specifically monumental in this regard.
 In Shakir's writing, she touched on the theme of separation.
 Shakir's book explored the theme not only in the sense of not only emotionally being alone, but also in regards to unjustly losing social capital as a woman in the absence of a man.
 Her poems allude to not only what a man provides of her emotionally and physically, but also financially and in terms of societal expectations.

 Shakir's work has been acknowledged by several other poets and the media in general.
 A source states, "Parveen ... seems to have captured the best of Urdu verse ...
 Owing to [her] style and range of expressions one will be intrigued and ... entertained by some soul-stirring poetry."
 Another praises "her rhythmic flow and polished wording".

-Pakistan's noted literary figure Iftikhar Arif has praised Parveen Shakir for impressing "the young lot through her thematic variety and realistic poetry," for adding "a new dimension to the traditional theme of love by giving expression to her emotions in a simple and pellucid style," and using a "variety of words to convey different thoughts with varying intensities."
+Pakistan's noted literary figure Iftikhar Arif has praised Shakir for impressing "the young lot through her thematic variety and realistic poetry," for adding "a new dimension to the traditional theme of love by giving expression to her emotions in a simple and pellucid style," and using a "variety of words to convey different thoughts with varying intensities."

 The Delhi Recorder has stated that Shakir "has given the most beautiful female touch to Urdu poetry."

 Shakir's work in writing, teaching, and government service inspired many women to follow suit.
 After learning about Shakir's pioneering career, many women decided to join work sectors that seldom contained women before, such as journalism and public service.

 The first substantial selection of Shakir's work translated into English was made by the poet Paiker-e-Hussain in 2011.
 In 2019, a collection of 100 selected poems of Shakir were translated into English by Naima Rashid and published by the Oxford University Press under the title "Defiance of the Rose".